 Be that as it may, the Hebrew religion, confined by God’s command to ancient Israel Deut 7:1–5, would likely have faded from memory like all of the other extinct Semitic religions.
 But after Alexander spread the Greek language over most of the civilized world, the Septuagint gave Judaism its diaspora, spreading the Hebrew perspective of God, history, law, and the whole human condition everywhere in the Mediterranean region and far beyond.
 Catholic means universal § 830.
-Isiah had prophesied, “In the wilderness prepare the way of the LORD, make straight in the desert a highway for our God” Is 40:3.
+Isaiah had prophesied, “In the wilderness prepare the way of the LORD, make straight in the desert a highway for our God” Is 40:3.
 Rabbi Yeshua, centuries before his incarnate life, fulfilled Isaiah’s prophecy by preparing the way of the missionary journeys that he knew his shlikhim and talmidim would need so that, “the glory of the LORD shall be revealed, and all flesh shall see it together” Is 40:5.

 The Original Manuscripts

-God has allowed us to lose the sacred originals from the hands of Rabbis Matityahu, Marcus, Lucas, and Yokhanan.
+God has allowed us to lose the sacred originals from the hands of Rabbi Matityahu, Rabbi Marcus, Rabbi Lucas, and Rabbi Yokhanan.
 Why?
 God had protected the Temple until Rabbi Yeshua became the living Temple, and then he allowed the original to fall.
 “As the Father has sent me, even so I send you” Jn 20:21.
 We no longer need the sacred originals because God has given us a living authority, each pope in his time.
 We are to venerate the inspired word of God, but to depend on each pope in his time for the whole halakha.